 Any agreements between shareholders of the company that includes rights and obligations related to how shares can be transferred or votes can be made at shareholder meetings.

-A shareholder agreement is an agreement made between two or more shareholders, independent of the company’s constitution or contracts in which the company is involved.
+A critical part of your company documentation, a shareholder agreement is an agreement made between two or more shareholders, independent of the company’s constitution or contracts in which the company is involved.

 The agreement may contain clauses on the roles and responsibilities of shareholders, how your company will be managed, how disputes are to be resolved, the rules and requirements around new share issuance, the sale of shares and how to handle a takeover offer.